 Meet the Experts

 Here are the astrophysicists and image-processing experts who want to share their knowledge and love of astrophotography with Challenge participants!
-You can read their feedback in the Standout Entries sections of the MicroObservatory Challenge and NASA Data Challenge pages.
+You can read their feedback of past submissions on the Standout Entries page.

 Dr. Kimberly Kowal Arcand